Constraining low redshift [CII] Emission by Cross-Correlating FIRAS and BOSS Data: Signal Model and Parameter Fit

 The bias dependence of these terms is reminiscent of the Kaiser correction in power spectrum space.
 Indeed, these equations can be derived by including the Kaiser enhancement term in a plane-wave expansion of the power spectrum and integrating along the line-of-sight \citep{padmanabhan2007clustering}.

 We do not model finger-of-God effects or redshift smearing due to spectroscopic survey errors since our redshift bin size of $\Delta z \sim 0.02$ is more than 10 times larger than the 400 km/s satellite galaxy velocity dispersion fit and 30 km/s spectroscopic error fit found by \cite{Guo:2014iga}'s analysis of CMASS galaxies.
+Analyses with sufficient redshift resolution to resolve the finger-of-God effect can include it in the signal model by smoothing the radial window function in the $C_{\ell}(z,z')$ calculation \citep{2019MNRAS.485..326L, 2020PhRvD.102h3521G}.